ssconexion/ss-integrated-management-server/README.md

 ### 3.1.
 Workflow & State Machine

-The core logic relies on a state machine (`MatchState`) to ensure the match progresses linearly and safely
+The core logic relies on a state machine to ensure the match progresses linearly and safely

 ![image](https://ssconexion.github.io/ss-integrated-management-server/dot_inline_dotgraph_2_org.svg)